MohamedAmineBoulawdhen/Init-Insertion-sort/README.md

 Insertion sort is a simple and straightforward sorting algorithm that is easy to understand and implement.
 It is not efficient for large lists, but it is a good algorithm to understand and use as a building block for more advanced sorting algorithms.
----
-Don't forget to star this repository ⭐️ after you've finished the project.
-Your support is greatly appreciated!